We’re all looking forward to warmer weather this summer, but we’re not looking forward to uninvited guests—namely pesky hornets and wasps.

 So, if you’re wondering whether vinegar will repel or attract these pests, wonder no more.

-Curious Where to Hang Wasp Traps?
+Where Should You Hang Wasp Traps?

 First things first: go where there’s food.